About us

 Located in the heart of the city, the Goethe-Institut Toronto is the meeting point and partner for anyone who is interested in contemporary German art and culture as well as the German language.
 In 2022, together with the institutes in Montréal and Ottawa, we celebrated our 60th anniversary in Canada.

-We offer online language courses and in person examinations for beginners and those with more advanced levels of German.
-In our fully-equipped, multimedia library, not only do we provide an understanding of the German language, we also place an emphasis on contemporary German culture.
-Everyone has free access to our Media Lounge, our Library, and is invited to a number of our cultural events.
+We offer online language courses and in-person examinations for beginners and advanced learners.
+In our fully-equipped multimedia library, we provide materials on the German language and culture.
+Everyone has free access to our Media Lounge and is invited to our numerous cultural events.

 For those outside of Toronto, Montreal and Ottawa, we offer special online courses as well as examinations centres with our partners in Calgary, Vancouver and Winnipeg.
 Worldwide, the Goethe-Instituts’ language-learning system is modeled after the Common European Framework of Reference (CEFR) for language acquisition.
 We also connect adults and youth with courses at our institutions in Germany.